Skip to main content

 Pediatric Cardiac Anesthesiology Fellowship

-The Pediatric Cardiac Anesthesiology Fellowship at Lurie Children’s Hospital is committed to training future leaders in the specialized field of pediatric cardiac anesthesia.
-This one-year program offers comprehensive clinical experience and academic instruction in the perioperative care of neonates, infants, children, and adults with congenital heart disease.
+The Pediatric Cardiac Anesthesiology Fellowship at Ann & Robert H. Lurie Children’s Hospital of Chicago is committed to training future leaders in the specialized field of pediatric cardiac anesthesia.
+This one-year program offers comprehensive clinical experience and academic instruction in the perioperative care of neonates, infants, children and adults with congenital heart disease.

 At Lurie Children’s, we understand that children with complex cardiac conditions require anesthetic management tailored to protect both their immediate health and long-term development.
-Through immersive clinical training across cardiac operating rooms, catheterization labs, echocardiography, and intensive care environments, fellows gain hands-on expertise to deliver outstanding care across the full spectrum of congenital heart disease.
+Through immersive clinical training across cardiac operating rooms, catheterization labs, echocardiography and intensive care environments, fellows gain hands-on expertise to deliver outstanding care across the full spectrum of congenital heart disease.

 Supported by world-class faculty, innovative research opportunities, and a structured curriculum, our fellows exceed ACGME requirements and graduate ready to lead in the evolving field of pediatric cardiac anesthesiology.

-Positions Available: We accept one fellow per year
+Positions Available: We accept one fellow per year.

 Program Director

-Juan C. Ibla, MD, MS, FAAP
+Juan Ibla, MD, MS, FAAP

 Associate Program Director

-Michael A. Evans, MD, FAAP, FASA
+Michael Evans, MD, FAAP, FASA

 About the Program